 - Providing food, hygiene items and health information to young people experiencing homelessness.

-- Emergency relief funds to people on temporary visas who cannot afford to buy basics and are facing destitution
+- Emergency relief funds, complex case work, food parcels and service referrals to 131,000 people on temporary visas or who have no visas and are facing destitution.

 - Disseminating daily community health and hygiene information to refugee and asylum seeker communities in 18 different languages.

 We have adapted many of our existing services to keep supporting people in need providing over 100,000 calls per month to more than: